Ganojan/RFID-IoT-Access-Control-System-ESP32-Arduino/README.md

 # Description

 Wi-Fi connected access control system built with an **ESP32** and **RC522 RFID reader**.
 The system authenticates RFID tags and logs each scan (UID, access status, timestamp) to a **MySQL database** via a **PHP web server**.
-Every authenticated scan is signalled by a Blue LED and every invalid scan is signalled by a Red LED.
+Every authenticated scan is also locally signalled by a Blue LED and every invalid scan is signalled by a Red LED.

 ---